ux-fran/turbine-factory-urban-decay-repository/README.md

 - **Key Milestones**:
   - Milestone breakdowns with links to specific tasks or achievements.
 - **Resources**:
-  - Access related files, references, or additional materials used during the project.
+  - Access to related files, references, or additional materials used during the project if and when available.

 ---